stagbl/stagbl/src/core/CoreComponents.md

 Note: the composite implementations use DMComposite when all members also use PETSc

 ### StagBLArray
-A distributed array, plus a reference to a StagBLGrid.
+A distributed array, plus an immutable reference to a StagBLGrid.

 At any given time, it may store explicit representations of local and/or global data, and maintains state as to which are "up to date".